Culture of New Zealand: Arts

 The definition of the arts by the New Zealand government covers six areas, visual arts, craft and object art, performing arts, literature, Pacific arts and Ngā toi Māori (Māori arts).
 Government funding is provided principally through, Creative New Zealand.
 Heritage New Zealand and the Ministry for Culture and Heritage are national bodies that assist with heritage preservation.
 Most towns and cities have museums and often art galleries, and the national museum and art gallery is Te Papa ('Our Place'), in Wellington.

+Film, television and broadcasting has other government initiatives.

 Kapa haka

-Kapa haka,(kapa means 'rank' or 'row') is the 'cultural dance' component of Māori performing arts.
-Kapa haka is an avenue for Māori people to express heritage and cultural identity through song and dance.
-It has undergone a renaissance, with national competitions held yearly and kapa haka used in many state occasions.
-The haka (often mistaken as always being a war dance or ritual challenge) has become part of wider New Zealand culture, being performed by the All Blacks as a group ritual before international games and by homesick New Zealanders of all races who want to express their New Zealandness.
+Kapa haka, (kapa means 'rank' or 'row') is an expression of Māori cultural identity in song and dance.
+There is a national biennial kapa haka competition Te Matatini with regional and schools competitions too.
+Kapa haka is used in many state occasions and to represent New Zealand.
+Haka is part of kapa haka and is often mistaken as being always a warrior challenge.
+It is well-known as being performed by the New Zealand rugby team the All Blacks before matches.

 Visual arts

-When Settlers arrived, they brought with them Western artistic traditions.
-Early Pākehā art focused mainly on landscape painting, although some of the best known Pākehā artists of the 19th century (Charles Goldie and Gottfried Lindauer) specialised in Māori portraiture.
+When settlers arrived, they brought with them Western artistic traditions.
+Early European art focused mainly on landscape painting, although some of the best known European artists of the 19th century (Charles Goldie and Gottfried Lindauer) specialised in Māori portraiture.
 Some Māori adopted Western styles and a number of 19th-century meeting houses feature walls painted with portraits and plant designs.
 From the early-20th-century Āpirana Ngata and others began a programme of reviving traditional Māori arts, and many new meeting houses were built with traditional carving and tukutuku woven wall panels were built.

 A longstanding concern of Pākehā artists has been the creation of a distinctly New Zealand artistic style.
-Rita Angus and others used the landscape to try and achieve this while painters such as Gordon Walters used Māori motifs.
+Rita Angus and others used the landscape to try to achieve this while painters such as Gordon Walters used Māori motifs.
 A number of Māori artists, including Paratene Matchitt and Shane Cotton have combined Western modernism with traditional Māori art.

+A 2021 portraiture award and touring exhibition the Kiingi Tuheitia Portraiture Award has the intention of showcasing emerging Māori artists and recording sharing stories of ancestors.